andreyzharkov/ActiveVocabe/README.md

 # ActiveVocabe
 Simple app to remember new foreign words.
+Project is in development still and there are minor bugs.

 ![ActiveVocabe](https://cloud.githubusercontent.com/assets/14358106/25313974/a859675c-2842-11e7-8961-d90588bef8be.png)